We specialise in sole trader insurance and have helped thousands of sole traders with their business insurance needs.

 Being a Sole Trader

-Operating as a sole trader is certainly the easiest way for a tradie to start doing business on their own.
+Operating as a sole trader is certainly the easiest way for a tradie to become self-employed.

 Whether you’re subcontracting to others or running your own jobs, being a sole trader is a cheap and easy business structure for a tradie to go with.